Eothred/spell-pwd-gen/README.md

 ## Requirements

 - This has only been tested on Linux but should work well on OSX.
-- Python 3 syntax (should work with Python 2 as well I think)
+- Python 3 syntax (should work with Python 2 as well I think, replace the secrets module with random)
 - aspell and the dictionary of choice (e.g. aspell-is) must be installed